IsrarHussain99/TelegramActiveMembersScrapper/README.md

 # TelegramActiveMembersScrapper
 Scrapper for Active Telegram Group Memebers (python)

-get active members from a telegram group by ( month and day)
+- THE EXISTING api_id,api_hash,phone number IS FOR DEMO AND NOT REAL.
+(VALUES HAVE BEEN CHANGED) get active members from a telegram group by ( month and day)

 this simple script will scrape all users active on a specific day (filtered by month)